CompBioUIC/Dynamic-Communities-EEG/README.md

 4) Python 2.7 (for running CommDy) AND Python 3 (for running sci-kit learn)

 ## Pipeline Steps
+This is a rough outline of the steps taken to produce this analysis.
 	1. Received .EDF files from experiment
 	2. On the brain server, do the following steps.
 	3. Run 'WPLI_mod.m' to convert .edf files into .mat files.